turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - wiSceneSystem
 	- This contains Scene, a class that is responsible of holding and managing everything in the world
-	- There are also all of the Component types, like TransformComponent, MeshCOmponent, etc.
+	- There are also all of the Component types, like TransformComponent, MeshComponent, etc.

+- wiJobSystem
+	- Manages the execution of concurrent tasks

+- wiInitializer
+	- Initializes all engine systems

+- wiWindowRegistration
+	- This is a platform specific utility to manage the native display window

 ## Physics
 You can find the physics system related functionality under ENGINE/Physics filter in the solution.